Intr0nix/notes/learning_notes.md

 #### Stack

-- area at the bottom of memory
+- area at the (bottom / top) ? of memory

 ### some helpful tools